 Your culture must evolve to drive success.

 Why and how your culture needs to change are the most critical questions to address.
 In our experience, the most common rationale for culture change are:

-- Alignment with strategic priorities – this is the most needed culture approach that should be tackled on a regular basis.
+This is the most needed culture approach that should be tackled on a regular basis.
 The strategy you set as well as the industry environment and organisational history all influence what needs to change.
 Start with the business need, then influence the culture accordingly.
 For example, new competitors taking market share with lower-priced, similar offerings, may mean you need to become more lean, efficient and fast-paced in order to keep up.
 You may also need your culture to deliver more innovation than it has before.
 If so, what inner beliefs and new behaviours should you encourage in the culture to enable this?

-- Culture turnaround – where the culture has become toxic and/or majorly negating workforce success and business results.
+Where the culture has become toxic and/or majorly negating workforce success and business results.
 Symptoms often include high staff turnover, poor customer satisfaction and large volumes of HR incidents and claims raised.

-- Strategic drive for high performance – where (often new) leaders seek to increase talent and culture standards, as a driver of competitive success.
+Where (often new) leaders seek to increase talent and culture standards, as a driver of competitive success.
 This is often aligned with point 1 above, given its links to strategy.
 However, regardless of corporate strategy, many leaders constantly strive to build higher-performing teams.

-- Enabling change agility – where significant industry disruption necessitates a transformational roadmap, shifting to an agile culture is about helping employees to become more open to change, better at executing it and instilling processes that support this (such as an Agile Transformation).
+Where significant industry disruption necessitates a transformational roadmap, shifting to an agile culture is about helping employees to become more open to change, better at executing it and instilling processes that support this (such as an Agile Transformation).

 Whether you choose to actively shape it or not, your culture is evolving right now.
 It is being influenced by factors prevalent in employees’ lives like family, individual ambitions, peer relationships, career and cultural backgrounds.